NgocVTran/Udacity---Self-Driving-Car/project3/README.md

 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
 You will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

 We have provided a simulator where you can steer a car around a track for data collection.
 You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

+### Note: Change after reviewed
+* This NVIDIA Model has been used by autonomous driving car NVIDIA Team in their Self driving car.
+The neural network consists of five convolutional layers, and three fully connected layers.

+* Evaluation:
+First I trained this model for 15 epoch, but after 5 epochs, the validation loss was going to increase, so I decided to stop it early and re-train with only 5 epoch.
+But it still have overfitting problems, validation loss at 5th epochs is the same as at the 1st epoch.

+Therefore I tried to add dropout on each layers, it takes more times for training but it still get overfit.
+So the problem is not the number of epoch, I think.
+And I come back to my first model without dropout and train with 10 epochs only.

+All the models always increase validation loss value at half of training process.
+But my last model has the lowest validation loss, that's the different.

+* Training data:
+I used dataset from Udacity.
+The dataset was structed: first column is the image of center camera, 2nd and 3rd columns are left and right.

+Sample image data:

+![alt text][image2]

 The Project